Many or all companies we feature compensate us. Compensation and editorial

 • Will beat competitor rates

 LightStream offers unsecured home improvement loans with a simple, quick online application process.
-And with personal loan amounts up to $100,000 and repayment terms between 24 months and 144 months, you can use the money for a wide range of projects for your abode.
-Tap into the funds to install a hot tub, build a swimming pool, install solar panels, or give your kitchen a complete do-over.
+With personal loan amounts up to $100,000 and repayment terms between two and 12 years, you can use the money for a wide range of projects for your home.

 Best for good credit: SoFi